Radio Televisyen Malaysia: 1969–2001: Merger and expansion of radio and television operations

-Following the construction of earth satellite station near Kuantan, Pahang and Kinarut, Sabah for communications and television broadcast via the Indian Ocean Intelsat III satellite, TV1 was introduced to viewers in the Bornean states of Sabah and Sarawak on 30 August 1975.
-RTM began broadcasting in colour since 28 December 1978 in Peninsular Malaysia and 31 August 1980 in East Malaysia.
-TV1 was the first channel to broadcast in colour, followed by TV2 on 7 May 1979.
-RTM used to have a third TV station solely for Sabah which was launched on 28 December 1971.
-However, it ceased to air by mid-1985 after TV2 made its debut in East Malaysia on 31 August 1983.
+Following the construction of earth satellite stations in Beserah, Kuantan, Pahang and Kinarut, Papar, Sabah for communications and television broadcast via the Indian Ocean Intelsat III satellite, the first TV1 broadcasts in the Bornean states of Sabah and Sarawak were held on 30 August 1975 (just in time for the 18th anniversary of Hari Merdeka).
+RTM began broadcasting in colour since 28 December 1978 in Peninsular Malaysia - as part of its 15th anniversary - and 31 August 1980 in East Malaysia.
+TV1 was the first channel to broadcast in colour, with TV2 following suit with the switch occurring on 7 May 1979.
+TV2 made its debut in East Malaysia on 31 August 1983 and Rangkaian Ketiga ceased transmissions mid-1985 afterwards.
 Between 1972 and 1999, Televisyen Malaysia shared time with TV Pendidikan – the national education channel in the daytime.
-TV1 introduced daytime transmissions on 1 March 1994, thus resulting in TV Pendidikan ceased broadcasting on TV1, while TV2 introduced daytime transmissions in 2000.
+TV1 introduced daytime transmissions on 1 March 1994, TV Pendidikan switched channels from TV1 to TV2 as the latter introduced its own daytime transmissions in 2000.